Board of Directors Updated 1/2/2025

 Director

 Natalie Colbert-Carpenter, M.Ed., CCC-SLP, has worked as a speech-language pathologist in the clinical setting as well as in public and private schools for over 20 years.
 She was employed at The Atlanta Speech School in the Wardlaw School and Learning Lab for 4 years, where she was trained in the Wilson Reading System.
-Mrs. Carpenter provided integrated speech and language therapy within the classroom for second through fifth grade students in the Wardlaw School as well as traditional speech-language therapy and reading remediation to children of all ages attending the Learning Lab.
-She continues work as a speech-language pathologist and reading tutor at Speech-Language and Learning Connections, the private practice she founded in 2004.
+Mrs. Carpenter provided integrated speech and language therapy within the classroom for second through fifth-grade students in the Wardlaw School, as well as traditional speech-language therapy and reading remediation to children of all ages attending the Learning Lab.
+She continues to work as a speech-language pathologist and reading tutor at Speech-Language and Learning Connections, the private practice she founded in 2004.
 In addition, she works with Nancy M. Hatcher, Ph.D., and Associates as a member of a comprehensive diagnostic team that administers psychoeducational evaluations to school-aged children.
 Mrs. Carpenter earned her B.S. in psychology from Morris Brown College and an M.Ed. in communication disorders from Georgia State University.
 In addition to being a member of the International Dyslexia Association, she is a member of the American Speech-Language and Hearing Association (ASHA), National Black Association for Speech-Language and Hearing (NBASLH) and Georgia Speech-Language and Hearing Association (GSHA).

 Director